How to Quit Your Job and Leave With Your Head Held High

 No matter what you reason is for quitting your job you need to do so in a polite and professional manner.

 We've all had those moments at work where we have wanted to flip our bosses off and storm out the door to make a statement.
 While this may seem like a good day now, it will surely bring major consequences down the line in your career.
 Karma is a bitch and will come back to bite you in the ass--so don't burn any bridges with your company while you make your exit.

-- Bring an exit memo to the meeting and give it to your boss.
+3. Bring an exit memo to the meeting and give it to your boss.
 The memo should be short and concise.
 Put a header at the top with your name, position, and contact information.
 State your last date of employment in the letter.
 Do not elaborate on your reasons for leaving.
-Be sure you leave something courteous in it...when future employers call the HR office at the job you're leaving, they will likely pull out your exit memo to get a quick refresher course on the type of employee you are.
+Be sure you leave something courteous in it . . . when future employers call the HR office at the job you're leaving, they will likely pull out your exit memo to get a quick refresher course on the type of employee you are.

--An example of an appropriate and appreciative note to include in your letter would be: " Much to dismay I must leave my position as [insert role] at [company] due to personal reasons.
-I enjoyed being part of a successful team that helped me grow as an employee and I thank you for the wonderful opporitunity to spend [insert years of employement] as your employee.
+An example of an appropriate and appreciative note to include in your letter would be: " Much to dismay I must leave my position as [insert role] at [company] due to personal reasons.
+I enjoyed being part of a successful team that helped me grow as an employee and I thank you for the wonderful opportunity to spend [insert years of employement] as your employee.

-Please note: You want this meeting to go as smoothly as possible.
-If your boss reacts poorly, its important to keep your cool and only say gracious relevant things in response.
+5. Take a Chill Pill.
+You want this meeting to go as smoothly as possible.
+If your boss reacts poorly, it's important to keep your cool and only say gracious relevant things in response.
 This is going to be one of the final impressions you leave on your boss, if you want a good reference down the road, you will want to be on your best behavior when you give your four weeks (or more) notice.

 So before you storm out after telling off everyone you hated to work with, take a chill pill, and think about the long run, this is one time in your career when you will want to act like the level-headed adult you really are.